krishnakireeti-2k7/near_me/README.md

 ### 1. Google Sign-In

-* Users will authenticate using their Google account.
+* Users authenticate using their Google account.
-* On first sign-in, they will be redirected to create their profile.
+* On first sign-in, they are redirected to create their profile.

 ### 2. Profile Creation

-* After signing in, users will be prompted to set up their profile.
+* After signing in, users are prompted to set up their profile.

 * **Profile fields include:**

   * Name